-An area consists of a length x width.
-The size of the length and the width are both measured using linear measurements, such as centimetres, metres, inches and feet.
+An area consists of a length multiplied by a width.
+The size of the length and the width are both measured using linear measurements, such as centimetres, metres, inches or feet.
 Because the calculation is a multiplication, the units are also multiplied together: multiplying 3cm by 5 cm gives 15 cm2: note the 2 after the cm.

 When calculating areas, both measurements must be in the same units before attempting the calculation.

 A Volume is a measurement of length x width x height: the units are also multiplied together: 3cm x 4cm x 5cm = 60cm3: note the 3 after the cm.

 Volumes must also be calculated using the same measurement.

 A tank containing fuel is 2m long, 1m wide and 1.5m high.
 What is the volume of the tank?

 The calculation is 2 x 1 x 1.5 = 3.